PedroHenriques/ci_cd_workflow_templates/docs/docker.md

 There are 2 templates, one for CI and one for CD, which are meant to be used together.

 The CI template will:
+- If the trigger of the workflow is a `pull request opened`
+  - Leave a comment on the pull request explaining how to trigger a full deployment.
 - On any trigger:
   - Run static code analysis, on every trigger of the workflow
   - Run automated tests, on every trigger of the workflow